VultrexDev/vultrexdb/README.md

-name (string) - This is the name of your database table timeout (number) - This is the number (in milliseconds) to wait before executing queries on a locked database before throwing an error fileMustExist (boolean) - When set to true, if the file does not exist then an error will be thrown verbose (function) - Provide a function which is used on every SQL string executed by the database
+name (string) - This is the name of your database table timeout (number) - This is the number (in milliseconds) to wait before executing queries on a locked database before throwing an error fileMustExist (boolean) - When set to true, if the file does not exist then an error will be thrown verbose (function) - Provide a function which is used on every SQL string executed by the Database
 ```

 #### JavaScript Defining with Options